T0rrag/hello-world/README.md

 int main ()
 {
-  printf("As per "Github flow, this hello world has been reworked");
+  printf("As per "Github flow, this hello world has been reworked twice");
   return 0;
 }